January Gardening Tips and To-Dos for the Pacific Northwest

 You can test the soil yourself with a soil test kit or a specialty lab.
 Floret Flower Farm’s article outlines its soil fertilization and testing techniques.

-Once you have an idea of the soil you’re working with, you can start adding organic matter to your garden area to will help improve water retention, provide essential nutrients for plant growth, and reduce weed growth.
+Once you have an idea of the soil you’re working with, you can start adding organic matter to your garden area to help improve water retention, provide essential nutrients for plant growth, and reduce weed growth.

-Prepare for the Seed Starting Process
+Prepare for Seed Starting in January

-I start seeds indoors for sweet peas and snapdragons first in the greenhouse this month.
+I start seeds indoors for sweet peas and snapdragons first in the greenhouse at the end of January.

 Clean Workspaces, Containers, and Tools